 The Harry Binswanger Letter (HBL) is a website for those interested in Ayn Rand’s philosophy, Objectivism, and its application to today’s culture.
 Founded in 1998 as an email discussion list, HBL now features both a public blog and a discussion forum for paid members.

-The public blog, Value for Value, features articles by Harry Binswanger and other Objectivist intellectuals on a wide range of topics in philosophy, economics, politics and philosophic issues in science (for contents, click on the Blog Directory tab).
+The public blog, Value for Value, features articles by Harry Binswanger and other Objectivist intellectuals on a wide range of topics in philosophy, economics, politics and philosophic issues in science.

 The community-moderated Member Forum is reserved for paid members, but a two-week free trial is available.
 About 6 days a week, Harry Binswanger emails to the entire membership his pick of the most interesting new posts from the Member Forum.